 Established in 1895 by the Swedish chemist and inventor of dynamite Alfred Bernhard Nobel, the Nobel Prize is an annual award acknowledging outstanding contributions to physics, chemistry, physiology or medicine, literature, and peace.
-Several Harvard faculty and alumni have been honored with this prestigious award.
+Several Harvard faculty have been honored with this prestigious award.